-STS - Bus cycle status code
+STS - Bus-cycle status code

 Figure 2.
-LAD During the Address Cycle
+LAD During Address Cycle

 The address output on the row/column address (RCA) lines is determined by the row/column mode bits (RCM0 and RCM1 in the I/O registers CONFIG) and the state of column-address mode (CAMD) during each memory cycle (see Table 2).
-The CAMD is sampled on the internal Q4 clock phase, which allows CAMD to be generated by static logic wired to the local address/data (LAD) bus.
+CAMD is sampled on the internal Q4 clock phase, which allows CAMD to be generated by static logic wired to the LAD bus.